kanishka-linux/inquisitive/README.md

 * **Choice of Backend stack:**

     * Previously, some long time back, I built [Reminiscence](https://github.com/kanishka-linux/reminiscence) using Django.
 So this time also in the beginning, I was thinking about using the same stack.
 But then I thought, maybe let's check something leaner/minimal stack this time.
 I also wanted to play around with some framework that has better async support, and as I was also mainly concerned with building API server, finally decided to go with FastAPI.
 While using FastAPI, I was missing some of the features of Django like out of box user management/authentication and most importantly automatic database migration.
 However, as I was mainly looking for API server, so leaner FastAPI framework, started making more sense and I was able to add extra components as needed.

+    * For ORM, I've used `sqlalchemy` to talk to sqlite database.
+Normally I prefer plain sql, instead of ORM, but in this case ORM provides ability to switch between multiple different database.
+In case someone wants to use postgres instead of sqlite, they should be able to switch to it, with some modification in configs.

 * **Authentication:**